Ontario Youth Apprenticeship Program (OYAP)

 The Ontario Youth and Apprenticeship Program (OYAP) allows high school students to get a jump-start on a career in the skilled trades.
 It consists of a hands-on practical approach to education.
 Students can take a Co-op in the skilled trades or, in their final semester of grade 12, participate in the OYAP Regional Level 1 program.

-Co-op Placement in Skilled Trades
+Coop Placement in Skilled Trades

 If you are completing an apprenticeship placement through cooperative education or a Special High Skills Major, you are an OYAP student.
 To apply for an apprenticeship, you must:

-• Be 15 years of age
+• Be 15 years of age (16 for a construction site)

 • Have completed 14 credits towards the Ontario Secondary School Diploma (OSSD)